itsnotajulius/HTMLCSS/Notes HTML&CSS.md

 o – p{clear: left/right/both/none;}
  None means it can touch both sides

+## Extra

+---

-Percent and EM are not Relative Measurements and the size of each doesn’t depend on its parents Pixels are not recommended units for specifying size Font-family attribute does not help ensure maximum compatibility between web browsers
+- Percent and EM are not Relative Measurements and the size of each doesn’t depend on its parents
+- Pixels are not recommended units for specifying size
+- Font-family attribute does not help ensure maximum compatibility between web browsers

-Bitmaps are img
+- Bitmaps are img
-Image in pixel on Javascript is canvas
+- Image in pixel on Javascript is canvas
-XMl is svg
+- XMl is svg